gregerspoulsen/system-setup/README.md

 To iterate quicker when developing the vagrant code you can create a folder with the two folders base and user and set host_mount = true in .vagrantuser.
-Instead of cloning from github vagrant will then mount the repos on the host at ~/sytup.
+Instead of cloning from github vagrant will then mount the the parent folder of base on the host at ~/sytup.

-You should also be aware of vagrants snapshot function as this enables to create and restore a box to avoid building everything from scratch each time.
+You should also be aware of the vagrants snapshot function as this enables creating and restoring a box to avoid building everything from scratch each time.